autolab-fi/metropolia-esp32/lessons/module_0/permit_for_operation.md

 ![verfification](https://github.com/autolab-fi/line-robot-curriculum/blob/main/images/module_1/function.png?raw=true)

-### Assignment
+### Mission

 Write a program for the rover to make it drive straight for **5 seconds**.
 You can refer back to the previous lesson to recall how to set the rover in motion.
-Good luck\!
+Good luck!

 **Hint:** Remember to change the parameter inside the parentheses to control how long the rover drives.